deepgram-devs/iris/README.md

 pipenv run test
 ```

+When installing new dependencies, we expect that all packages are pinned to a specific version.
+You should not have any `package = "*"` lines in the Pipfile.

 ## Getting an API Key

 🔑 To access the Deepgram API you will need a [free Deepgram API Key](https://console.deepgram.com/signup?jump=keys).